MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/ndr/invalid-message-ndr.md

 search.appverid: MET150
 ms.date: 3/31/2022
 ---
-# (554 5.6.0 Invalid message content) NDR when a Microsoft 365 user sends a message that contains an Excel or Word attachment
+# "554 5.6.0 Invalid message content" when sending a message that contains an Excel or Word attachment

 _Original KB number:_&nbsp;2984127